 EMDR Phase 1: How to Write an EMDR Treatment Plan for PTSD

 You’ve got the basics of EMDR processing down, but now you’re realizing something important: you’re not totally sure how to structure an EMDR treatment plan.
-Don’t worry!
-Every EMDR clinician hits this moment.
-Treatment planning in EMDR looks a little different than traditional CBT-style plans, and having a clear structure makes the entire process smoother for you and your clients.
+This is a common place to get stuck.
+Treatment planning in EMDR looks different from more traditional approaches, and without a clear structure, it can feel difficult to organize targets and know where to begin.

 When you’re working on an EMDR treatment plan, the next step usually depends on where you’re getting stuck: